UcarLab/AMULET/README.md

 3. **p-value** - The Poisson probability obtained from the cumulative distribution function.
 4. **q-value** - The FDR corrected p-value for multiple hypothesis testing.

-### DoubletCellIds_xx.txt ###
+### MultipletCellIds_xx.txt ###

-Files with the DoubletCelIds prefix correspond to doublet cell ids with a q-value threshold specified by xx (i.e., 0.xx).
+Files with the MultipletCellIds prefix correspond to doublet cell ids with a q-value threshold specified by xx (i.e., 0.xx).
 For example 01 implies a q-value threshold of 0.01.

-### DoubletBarcodes_xx.txt ###
+### MultipletBarcodes_xx.txt ###

-Files with the DoubletBarcodes prefix correspond to doublet cell barcodes with a q-value threshold specified by xx (i.e., 0.xx).
+Files with the MultipletBarcodes prefix correspond to multiplet cell barcodes with a q-value threshold specified by xx (i.e., 0.xx).
 For example 01 implies a q-value threshold of 0.01.